freedomofpress/securedrop/docs/kernel_troubleshooting.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. |GRUB with advanced options selected| image:: ./images/0.5.x_to_0.6/grub-with-advanced-options-selected.png
+.. |Selecting a specific kernel in GRUB| image:: ./images/grubmenu-0.8.0.png

 Reboot the server in a safe way with ``sudo reboot``.
 After the BIOS screen,
 you can select a different kernel from the GRUB boot menu by selecting